hasgoodui-design/we-are/site/index.md

 Our main goal is not to attack those individuals, but to poke fun at their mistakes.
 We also have a page called [`actually.hasgoodui.design`][actually good] where we list sites, services, etc. that have unironically good designs used.

+## Our Websites

+A list of our current websites found under the `hasgoodui.design` domain can be found on our GitHub Organisation: https://github.com/hasgoodui-design

 ## Submit entries

 We are always welcome for your input regarding new entries for existing sites, or even new sites that should be added.